 Black eyed peas are rich in the best sort of fiber which is soluble fibre which helps to eliminate cholesterol from the body.
 They are an excellent source of Folate, Calcium and Vitamin A. So why don’t we include this rich source of good health more often into our diet?

-- 1 tbsp coriander seeds
+- 1 teaspoon coriander seeds

 - 1 small onion

-- 1/2 grated coconut (about 1 cup)
+- 1 cup grated coconut

-- 1 marble size ball of tamarind
+- 1 gooseberry size ball of tamarind

-- oil for frying
+- 3 teaspoons oil for frying

 - Pluck the leaves from the stems, wash thoroughly & drain well.
 Set aside.

 The gravy thickens the next day which makes it ideal to be served with chapathis for breakfast the following morning.
 We reheated the gravy & had it with steaming hot rice & sizzling fish fry 🙂 Take a look!